amandeepsp/amandeepsp.github.io/_posts/2020-01-01-make-models-smaller.markdown

 ## Pruning
 <!--proof-read-->
 Pruning is remove excess network connections that does not hugely contribute to the output.
 Ideas of pruning networks are very old dating back to 1990s namely [*Optimal Brain Damage*][obd] and [*Optimal Brain Surgeon*][obs].
 These methods use Hessians to determine the importance of connections, which also makes them impractical to use with deep networks.
-Pruning methods use an interative training technique i.e. Train - Prune - Fine-tune.
+Pruning methods use an interative training technique i.e. *Train $\Rightarrow$ Prune $\Rightarrow$ Fine-tune*.
 Fine-tuning after pruning restores the accuracy of the network lost after pruning.
 One method is to rank the weights in the network using the L1/L2 norm and remove the last x% of them.
 Other types of methods which also use ranking use the mean acivation of neurons, the number of times a neuron's activation is zero on a validation set and many other creative methods.
 This approch is pioneered by [Han et.al.][han] in thier 2015 paper.

 ![pruning_image]
+*Fig 1.
+Pruning in neural networks from [Han et. al.][han]*

 Even more recently in 2019, the [Frankle et.al.][frankle] paper titled *The Lottery Ticket Hypothesis* the authors found out that within every deep neural network there exists a subset of it which gives the same accuracy for equal amount of training.
 These results hold true for unstructured pruning which prunes the whole network with gives us a sparse network.
 Sparse networks are inefficient on GPUs since there is no structure to their computation.
 To remedy this, structured pruning is done, which prunes a part of the network e.g. a layer or a channel.
 The Lottery Ticket discussed earlier is found no to work here by [Liu et.al.][liu]
 They instead discovered that it was better to retrain a network after pruning instead of fine-tuning.
 Aside from performace is there any other use of sparse networks?
 Yes, sparse networks are more robust to noise input as shown in a paper by [Ahmed et.al.][ahmed]
 Pruning is supported in both TF (`tensorflow_model_optimization` package) and PyTorch (`torch.nn.utils.prune`).